Maths Subject Knowledge: Proportional Reasoning

 In this course we will explore different mathematical strategies to enable you to solve proportional reasoning problems.
 By participating in this course you will discover multiplicative reasoning strategies, links between ratio and proportion and the ability to scale things up and to scale things down.

-This course has online mentor support between 22 Apr - 29 Apr 2019.
+This course will have mentor support between 15 Jul - 9 Aug 2019.

 What topics will you cover?

 - Scaling up and scaling down using the unitary method

 - How to use proportion reasoning when dealing with areas and volumes

 - Proportional reasoning and ratio in applied science and technology contexts

 This course is designed specifically for teachers and educators who do not have a specialism in maths, but wish to learn mathematical methods and improve their understanding.
 This course is suitable for:

 - New teachers, student teachers or people just about to start their teaching career who are interested in increasing their mathematical subject knowledge